 Chapter 5.
 KVM Paravirtualized (virtio) Drivers

 5.1.
-Using KVM virtio Drivers for Existing Devices
+Using KVM virtio Drivers for Existing Storage Devices

 virtiodriver instead of the virtualized IDE driver.
 The example shown in this section edits libvirt configuration files.
 Note that the guest virtual machine does not need to be shut down to perform these steps, however the change will not be applied until the guest is completely shut down and rebooted.